Department of Veterans Affairs will require health workers to be vaccinated - KVIA

 Department of Veterans Affairs will require health workers to be vaccinated

-WASHINGTON, DC -- The U.S. Department of Veterans Affairs will require many of its front-line health workers to be vaccinated, a senior administration official said Monday, making the agency the first area of the federal government to require shots among some of its workers.
+The Department of Veterans Affairs will require many of its frontline health workers to be vaccinated, the agency announced on Monday, making it the first area of the federal government to require shots among some of its workers.

 It was a major step from the administration toward backing vaccine requirements, which it had until now been reluctant to support.